Jack Savoretti at Islington Assembly Hall

 On Broken Glass and Mother Savoretti aims for an emotional impact by totally stripping away the backing music, leaving only his raspy voice, lonely guitar and lyrics to carry the songs.
 Commendable as this effort at haunting sincerity is, the earnest lyrics aren’t quite engaging or poetic enough to prompt the tears he wants to see.
 During these moments, when Savoretti does his best finger-picking Bert Jansch impression, the crowd seems divided.
 While a large contingent decides it’s the right time to most audibly discuss whose turn it is to buy the next round of £4 cans of Red Stripe, there are still those listening intently appear to deem it appropriate to grab their partner’s hand tightly – even for the cynical it’s a little heartwarming to watch such tender moments, and Savoretti’s no doubt glad that his music played a part in them.

 With a closing selection of songs that the audience is evidently very familiar with, it must be said that this set, though enjoyable and musically flawless, was achingly safe.
 Folk and country are arguably genres that, after being mined for 60 years, now offer few opportunities for genuine experimentation, but with acts like Bon Iver and Hush Arbors out there, there are clearly more adventurous directions for the sound to be taken in than it was at Islington Assembly Hall.

 Photos: Andrei Grosu

-For further information about Jack Savoretti and future events visit here.
+For further information and future events visit Jack Savoretti’s website here.

 Watch the video for Sweet Hurt here: